IVF Success Rates

 When patients come to us they ask us to help them have a baby.
 We advise them of the options and chances of success and then proceed with treatment if that is their wish.
 We do not have any patient selection criteria as long as the patient has a chance of success and our doctors agree.
 We don’t reject patients if their sperm or eggs, or some other element, suggests a poorer prognosis.
 Statistically, this means that our results could be predicted to expect a lower than average success rate and this is why we at Concept are happy to be consistent with the average.

 Some of the selections are politically determined too.
 For example, in the table at the top, the national data includes NHS cycles.
 The NHS has its own patient and treatment selection criteria and these quite often vary between the different Health Authority regions.
 As the NHS does not offer all the treatment cycles to all the patients who want them, their selection criteria skew the predictive probabilities for the rest of the population and further muddy the statistical waters.

 Pregnancy / live birth statistics are affected by a clinic’s treatment selection policy.

 We suggest to patients the treatment which we think is best for them, not the treatment which is best for the clinic.
-Over the last year this has meant that we performed roughly the same number of IUIs (intra-uterine inseminations) as IVF (in-vitro fertilisation) cycles and we also offer simple cycle monitoring.
+This means that we perform roughly the same number of IUIs (intra-uterine inseminations) as IVF (in-vitro fertilisation) cycles and we also offer simple cycle monitoring.
 We also advise some patients that they should try naturally for a while longer.
 If we had pushed everyone towards IVF, or not offered the other treatments at all, one would have to reasonably assume that our IVF success rates would be higher because the resulting group of patients would have had, on average, simpler infertility problems.